 Microeconomics-based theories of transaction costs, game theory, and information theory to explain the structure of firms and markets and their interactions.
 While the traditional Structure-Conduct-Performance analysis is used as a general framework, the analyses include, but go beyond the idealized markets presented in introductory microeconomics and take a closer look at why firms and markets have evolved into what we observe today.
 Consider this course an "applied microeconomics" course.
-Prerequisite(s): EC 201 and EC 202 with a C or better, and EC 300 (completed or concurrent) or permission of instructor.
+Prerequisite(s): EC 300 (completed or concurrent) or permission of instructor.